m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 <figure id="figure5">
   <img alt="Comparison of the backup diagrams of Monte-Carlo, Temporal-Difference learning, and Dynamic Programming for state value functions." src="./images/TD_MC_DP_backups.png">
-  <figcaption>Figure 5: Comparison of the backup diagrams of Monte-Carlo, Temporal-Difference learning, and Dynamic Programming for state value functions (<a style="text-decoration: none;" href=#silver2015 class=citation>Silver, 2015</a>)
+  <figcaption>Figure 5: Comparison of the backup diagrams of Monte-Carlo, Temporal-Difference learning, and Dynamic Programming for state value functions (<a href=#silver2015 class=citation>Silver, 2015</a>)
   </figcaption>
 </figure>